isa-ulisboa/greends-fads-exercises/fads_ex_08_API.md

 # Fundamentals of Agro-Environmental Data Science

-# Exercise 7 - Find and use data online
+# Exercise 8 - Find and use data online

 This is an exploratory exercise, which should contribute to your portfolio of tools for Data Science.

+> An exercise submission via Moodle is required once completed.
+You should submit a markdown file with your responses.
+The deadline for submissions is **15th November 2024**.

 ## Introduction